Russia launches a barrage of drones, cruise and ballistic missiles at Kyiv, Ukraine's military says

 Russia launches a barrage of drones, cruise and ballistic missiles at Kyiv, Ukraine’s military says

-KYIV, Ukraine (AP) — Russia launched a barrage of drones, cruise and ballistic missiles at Kyiv and possibly other cities, Ukraine’s air force said early Monday.
+KYIV, Ukraine (AP) — Russia launched a barrage of drones, cruise and ballistic missiles at Kyiv, Ukraine’s air force said early Monday.

 Several series of explosions rocked the Ukrainian capital in the early hours of Monday, sending residents into bomb shelters.